Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

     3.  "both"      - This will save the images both to the disk and as documents in VANTIQ. (outputDir must be specified in order to save locally)
 *   outputDir: Optional.
 The directory in which images will be saved locally.
 Images will only be saved locally if saveImage is set to be either "local" or "both".
 *   saveRate: Optional.
 The rate at which images will be saved (i.e. "saveRate": 3 - This will save every 3rd image that is captured).
 If not specified, the value will default to 1 which saves every captured image.
+*   labelImage: Optional.
+If set to "true", images will be saved with bounding boxes and labels.
+If set to "false", or if not set at all, the images will be saved with no bounding boxes or labels.

 ## Messages from the Source<a name="msgFormat" id="msgFormat"></a>